Menaker-john/expense-tracker/README.md

 <!-- Issues -->
 ## Issues
 When typing too fast in a text field the app will freeze.
-It seems to be a Realm-Swift issue watching the issue in a few spots to see if any progress is made on uncovering why it happens. [https://github.com/realm/realm-swift/issues/7655](https://github.com/realm/realm-swift/issues/7655), [https://www.mongodb.com/community/forums/t/synced-realm-swiftui-typing-freeze/157334](https://www.mongodb.com/community/forums/t/synced-realm-swiftui-typing-freeze/157334)
+It seems to be a Realm-Swift issue, I'm watching the issue in a few spots to see if any progress is made on uncovering why it happens. [https://github.com/realm/realm-swift/issues/7655](https://github.com/realm/realm-swift/issues/7655), [https://www.mongodb.com/community/forums/t/synced-realm-swiftui-typing-freeze/157334](https://www.mongodb.com/community/forums/t/synced-realm-swiftui-typing-freeze/157334)

 <!-- LICENSE -->
 ## License